kaspermunch/PopulationGenomicsCourse/Exercises/07_selective_sweeps/README.md

 Zooming in interesting markers
 ------------------------------

-From the scan you can find SNPs that give extreme values of iEHS or of XPEHH for a set of populations.
+From the scan you can find SNPs that give extreme values of iES or of XPEHH for a set of populations.
 You can then analyse the haplotype structure around them.
 This is done by including the index position of the interested marker in the functions `calc_ehhs` and `bifurcation.diagram`.

 Try to plot markers that show outlier values in the above statistics and compare populations.
 Hint: use which.max() and which.min() (especially when using XPEHH or Rsb).
 Select a SNP that shows some interesting results.